Appeal FAQs

 IN THIS ARTICLE

-If the project passes the Appeal, their project will result in a Ready designation or Certification status.
+If the project passes its Appeal, it will receive either Ready designation (if in Ready Audit) or Certification status (if in Final Audit).
 The team will receive an email of congratulations and next steps.

 What documentation must be included in the Appeal?